-Moreover, cannabis seeds have a lot of arginine – an amino acid which is responsible for boosting nitric oxide in the blood.
-This helps the blood vessels relax and dilate, which in turn, reduces heart attack risk, lowers blood pressure, and improves overall cardiovascular function.
+Moreover, cannabis seeds have a lot of arginine – an amino acid responsible for boosting the blood’s nitric oxide.
+This helps the blood vessels relax and dilate, reducing heart attack risk, lowering blood pressure, and improving overall cardiovascular function.
 Hemp seeds, in fact, have been recommended by many nutritionists to help patients recover faster following a heart attack.

 Rich in Omega Fatty Acids

-Even though omega fatty acids are a critical piece of the puzzle when it comes to full body wellness and vital organ health, as human beings we cannot produce omega 3 and omega 6 fatty acids on our own.
+Even though omega fatty acids are a critical piece of the puzzle when it comes to total body wellness and vital organ health, as human beings, we cannot produce omega 3 and omega 6 fatty acids on our own.
 This is why we need them from a food source.
-As you may already know, omega fatty acids can not only improve heart health and blood flow, but also boost cognitive function, eyesight, joint health and reduce inflammation.
+As you may already know, omega fatty acids can improve heart health and blood flow and, boost cognitive function, eyesight, joint health, and reduce inflammation.

 Many health experts claim that hemp seeds contain the most omega fatty acid content among all plant seeds, even more so than flaxseed, walnuts and Chia seeds.